 Perhaps the most important decision that you will make is which products you will offer patching services for.
 It just isn't practical to provide remote patching services for some products, and your customers need to know which products you will and will not patch.

 As you narrow down the list of products you will support, it is also important to take into account builds and versions.
 This is to minimize the chances of any nasty surprises.
-For example, it isn't enough to tell customers that
+For example, it isn't enough to tell customers that you offer patch management services for Microsoft Office.
+Otherwise, a customer with an old machine running version 1.0 of Microsoft Office will expect you to keep it patched.
+Thus, you need to be very clear about what versions you support.

 The same concept holds true for non-Microsoft products.
 Not only do you need to look at version numbers, but when it comes to open source operating systems or applications you also need to take into account the publisher.
 Consider the Linux OS.
 Although Linux is available for free, there are commercial Linux vendors such as Red Hat.
 Most of the commercial Linux vendors actively look for bugs, create patches for those bugs, and run tests to make sure that the patches are reliable.
 Patches for other flavors of Linux might not even exist, or might not be reliable.
 If you want to offer patches for Linux, you need to be selective about which versions you intend to support.